yetanalytics/dl4clj/README.md

 ```

 ## Features

-- not all of these are fully tested and are most likely going to undergo breaking changes
+Not all of these are fully tested and are most likely going to undergo breaking changes

-Clustering
+- Clustering
-Datasets
+- Datasets
-Early Stopping
+- Early Stopping
-Eval/Evaluation
+- Eval/Evaluation
-Neural Networks DSL
+- Neural Networks DSL
-Optimize
+- Optimize

 ## TODO